Skip to main content

 • “The story, writing, and presentation were, in some ways, the biggest surprise in that I would normally expect that stuff to be an afterthought in a project like this, but the story and writing were actually well-written enough to be entertaining - not in a high drama sort of way but more as a self-aware parody.”

-• “The game is focused on combat encounters, so if you are expecting a more Baldur's Gate, Pillars of Eternity, or other CRPG robust social and party interactions, you sadly won't find them, and the story is fairly basic with not really a lot of exploration, even dungeon crawling.”
+• “The game is focused on combat encounters, so if you are expecting a more Baldur's Gate, Pillars of Eternity, or other CRPG robust social and party interactions, you sadly won't find them, and the story is fairly basic with not really a lot of exploration of even dungeon crawling.”

-• “The main story and characters are quite lackluster, and there's no actual way to change any of your party's personalities.”
+• “The main story and characters are poorly developed, and there's no actual way to change any of your party's personalities.”

 • gameplay

 The gameplay is a faithful adaptation of the Pathfinder 2e mechanics, providing an engaging and tactical experience that serves as an excellent introduction to the system for new players.
-While some players find the references to game mechanics in dialogue immersion-breaking, others appreciate the endearing nature of these interactions.
-Overall, the game features solid mechanics, varied encounters, and a fun combat system, despite its simplistic graphics and voice acting.
+While some players find the references to game mechanics in dialogue charming, others feel it breaks immersion, and the overall presentation is basic with simple graphics.
+Despite these criticisms, the combat mechanics and encounter design are praised for their depth and variety, making the gameplay enjoyable and educational.

 • “The game’s mechanics follow the Pathfinder 2e rule set to a T, with precise implementations of complex systems like action economy, character classes, feats, and skill checks.”

-• “I'll almost certainly be recommending this to anyone in the future who is interested in getting into Pathfinder 2e, as it is a good representation of gameplay within the system, proving that the pen and paper system of 2e can easily be adapted into a fun and engaging game.”
+• “I'll almost certainly be recommending this to anyone in the future who is interested in getting into Pathfinder 2e as it is a good representation of gameplay within the system, as well as proving that the pen and paper system of 2e can easily be adapted into a fun and engaging game.”

 • “The gameplay and encounter design was quite good as well - there's more to it than just a series of fights, and they shake things up with different objectives that actually do make use of some of Pathfinder's combat-adjacent systems.”